thesarfo/wc-tool/README.md

 python ccwc.py -c test.txt
 ```

-Also supports piping and reading from the Standard Input
+Also supports reading from the Standard Input